 TX-25

-This resolution formally expresses support for the goals and ideals associated with San Jacinto Day.
-It specifically marks the 189th anniversary of the Battle of San Jacinto, which took place on April 21, 1836, and resulted in Texas securing its independence from Mexico.
+This resolution is essentially Congress taking a moment to formally recognize and support the goals and ideals of San Jacinto Day.
+It’s a historical shout-out, marking the 189th anniversary of the Battle of San Jacinto, which took place on April 21, 1836.
+The resolution serves as a commemorative marker, honoring the precise moment when General Sam Houston and the Texan Army secured independence from Mexico in a decisive, 18-minute victory.